The hard-core model on planar lattices: the disk-packing problem and high-density phases: The Peierls bound

 \section{The Peierls bound}

 {\bf 4.1.
-Contours.} Physically speaking, contours describe local perturbations of PGSs.
+Contours.} Contours paly a central role in the P-S theory.
+Physically speaking, contours describe local perturbations of PGSs.
 They emerge when we (i) remove some particles from a PGS $\vphi$ and (ii) add some new particles at `inserted' sites, maintaining $D$-admissibility.

 A formal definition is as follows.
-First, we define a {\it template} as a common period of all MDA-sub-lattices and its shifts by the multiples of the spanning vectors.
+First, we define a {\it template} as a parallelogram spanned by two non-collinear vectors such that each MDA sub-lattice is invariant under shifts by both of these vectors.
+Typically we choose a parallelogram with a minimal area and a maximal acute angle.
 Cf. Fig. 10.

 { } We say that a template $F$ is $\vphi$-regular in $\phi$ if, $\forall$ $x\in F$, we have $\phi (x)=\vphi (x)$.
 A template $F$ is called $\vphi$-correct if $F$ and all 8 of its adjacent templates are $\vphi$-regular.
 The {\it frustrated set} is formed by the union of templates that are not $\vphi$-correct $\forall$ $\vphi\in \cP (D)$.